"Patients Have All The Answers":

 About the Instructor

-David Poulter, B.Sc.
+David Poulter, PT, B.Sc.
 Special Hon, Dip MDT, is a British trained Physical Therapist.
 He emigrated to Australia in 1986 where he ran a private practice specializing in treating musculoskeletal problems.

 He obtained his Diploma in Mechanical Diagnosis and Therapy in 1992.
 On completion of his diploma course he moved to New Zealand to teach the McKenzie Institute International Diploma course.